‘Past performance is the best indicator of future performance’

 - Warranty: the LBC design prescribes the use of systems for which the suppliers offer zero product warranty (save for surface finish).

 Getting cladding right is not difficult.
-Buyers must make decisions by reference to what is proven to work (both the product and the Contractors ability/service), then make one party, the Contractor, clearly and unambiguously responsible for survey, design, material selection, workmanship, and warranting that the end-product is ‘fit for purpose’.
-In this way, the Contractor is singularly responsible and will therefore be extra vigilant to avoid failure and safeguard both his future and his reputation.
+Buyers must not prescribe designs or products.
+They must make decisions and appointments by reference to what is proven to work (both product and service), then make one party, the Contractor, clearly and unambiguously responsible for survey, design, material selection, workmanship, and warranting that the end-product is ‘fit for purpose’.
+In this way, the Contractor is certain he is singularly responsible and will therefore be extra vigilant to avoid failure, safeguarding all parties future.